Site icon Sancerres at Sunset

 Historic Tuckahoe

 Tuckahoe Plantation was the boyhood home of Thomas Jefferson.
 He was educated there in a still-standing one-room schoolhouse.
 The grounds are open for self-guided tours.
 You may also ride your horse on its trails.
 The plantation is located in Richmond, Virginia’s third and current capital.
-Hotels within ten miles include:
+The Hilton Richmond Hotel & Spa | Short Pump is about five miles from the site.

 Monticello